 We drove down to the Poole Power Plant to head out into Lee Vining Canyon.
 Approach conditions were terrible.
 In a good snow year, climbers can cruise over the snow to the crag.
+In the winter of 2015, there was almost no snow.
 We had to scramble for a good hour and a half over talus and icy patches.

-Chouinard Falls was already crowded by the time we got there, so Day One was spent back in the canyon with some blue ice all to ourselves.
-JB and Kenny set up three lines for us to get laps in and adjust to ice climbing.
+Chouinard Falls was already crowded by the time we got there.
+Instead, we hiked to the back of the canyon and climbed some blue ice all to ourselves.
+JB and Kenny set up three top rope lines for us to climb laps on.

-For Day Two, JB headed in early to claim some lines for us on Chouinard Falls before the crowds swooped in.
-Lots of long ice climbing was the agenda for the day, along with a brief chat on ice protection and placing ice screws.
-JB and Kenny played belay slaves for us all day long which gave us plenty of climb time to practice more ice climbing techniques.
+For Day Two, JB hiked in early to claim some lines for us on Chouinard Falls before the crowds swooped in.
+Lots of long ice climbing was the agenda for the day.
+Now that intro to ice climbing was out of the way, our SWS Mountain guides gave us aa brief chat on ice protection and placing ice screws.
+JB and Kenny belayed us all day long which gave us plenty of climb time to practice more ice climbing techniques.

-Gear list: Outdoor Research Revelation Pants, Arc’teryx Alpha SL Hybrid Jacket, Black Diamond Half Dome Helmet, Mountain Hardwear Ghost Whisperer Hoody, Icebreaker Oasis Crew Longsleeve, NW Alpine Black Spider Hoody, Outdoor Research Riot Gloves, Outdoor Research Men’s PL-150 Sensor Gloves (review of the Women’s PL-100 gloves), Black Diamond FrontPoint Gaiters, La Sportiva Nepal Evo GTX boots, Black Diamond Sabretooth Pro crampons, Mountain Hardwear Scrambler 30 pack
+Gear list for ice climbing with SWS Mountain Guides: Outdoor Research Revelation Pants, Arc’teryx Alpha SL Hybrid Jacket, Black Diamond Half Dome Helmet, Mountain Hardwear Ghost Whisperer Hoody, Icebreaker Oasis Crew Longsleeve, NW Alpine Black Spider Hoody, Outdoor Research Riot Gloves, Outdoor Research Men’s PL-150 Sensor Gloves (review of the Women’s PL-100 gloves), Black Diamond FrontPoint Gaiters, La Sportiva Nepal Evo GTX boots, Black Diamond Sabretooth Pro crampons, Mountain Hardwear Scrambler 30 pack